Administration of Radioactive Substances Advisory Committee

-The Administration of Radioactive Substances Advisory Committee (ARSAC) is an advisory non-departmental public body of the government of the United Kingdom.
-It is sponsored by the Department of Health.
+The Administration of Radioactive Substances Advisory Committee (ARSAC) is an expert committee sponsored by the Department of Health.

-The committee advises government on the certification of doctors and dentists who want to use radioactive medicinal products on people.

-Doctors and dentists who use radioactive medicinal products (radiopharmaceuticals) on people must get a certificate from health ministers.
-This certificate allows them to use radioactive medicinal products in diagnosis, therapy and research.

-ARSAC was set up to advise health ministers with respect to the grant, renewal, suspension, revocation and variation of certificates and generally in connection with the system of prior authorisation required by Article 5(a) of Council Directive 76/579/Euratom.
+ARSAC advises the licensing authority on the granting, amendment and renewal of licences to employers and practitioners for the administration of radioactive substances.
+This is required under regulation 5 of the Ionising Radiation (Medical Exposure) Regulations 2017 in Great Britain and regulation 5 of the Ionising Radiation (Medical Exposure) Regulations 2018 in Northern Ireland.
+ARSAC provides assessment of research studies which include administrations of radioactive substances as specified in regulation 11(1)(d) of IR(ME)R.

+ARSAC also provides general guidance and advice to the health departments and healthcare professionals on the use of radioactive substances in clinical medicine and research.

-The majority of ARSAC's members are medical doctors who are appointed to the committee as independent experts in their field (for example nuclear medicine).
-The committee comments on applications in confidence to the ARSAC Support Unit, Public Health England.
+The majority of ARSAC’s members are medical doctors who are appointed to the committee as independent experts in their field (for example nuclear medicine).
+The committee comments on applications in confidence to the ARSAC Support Unit, UK Health Security Agency.
 No individual committee member approves any single application.

-An official from the Department of Health authorises successful applications on behalf of the Secretary of State.